serge-medvedev/freeton-toolbox/README.md

 ![dashboard view](gallery/dashboard-1.png)

 ## Approach
-The main idea is to use trusted mail server as a message broker to send notifications from the Validator to the Operator &ndash; separate entity which confirms transactions with its custodian key pair.
-There may be more than one Operator.

-Validator is dockerized so that one can (re-)build it from scratch with a single command.
+Everything is dockerized so that you, for instance, can (re-)build validator node from scratch with a single command.
 Docker handles crashes and restarts service automatically.

 DB backup is saved every time service stops and is restored when it starts.